braceio/tags/README.md

       Tag Body
     {% endmytag %}

-When Tags generates a file, each time it encounters a tag in the input, it checks for a corresponding tag function.
-If the function exists, it is called and returns a string that's substituted in the output.
+Each time Brace Tags encounters a tag in an input file it checks for a corresponding tag function.
+If the function exists, it is called and the result is substituted in the output.

 In the `/tags/tags.py` file you'll find a function for each template tag.
-Add your custom tag functions here.
+Add your custom tag functions to that file.
 They should look something like this:

     @lang.add_tag
     def print3x(style, body=u'', context={}):